CVCalendar/CVCalendar/README.md

 <h5>Starter Weekday</h5>

 You might want to use a specific first weekday in CVCalendar.
 And it's possible to set any weekday as the first one.

-Initilially, CVCalendar's figuring out your system calendar's first weekday and sets it as its own as well but if you want to change it here we go.
+> <b>NOTE</b>: Initilially, CVCalendar's figuring out your system calendar's first weekday and sets it as its own.

-Open your Info.plist and add a new Number cell with name CVCalendarStarterWeekday.
+Open your Info.plist and add a new Number cell with name **CVCalendarStarterWeekday**.
 Then set the appropriate value.
 Note, that the minimal value is 1 and the maximal is 7.
 (Sunday ...
 Saturday).

 ![alt tag](https://cloud.githubusercontent.com/assets/6762769/5789942/321b16d2-9e4f-11e4-954a-cd04d950ae10.png)